fernandollisboa/blogpost-roo/BLOGPOST.md

 ```
 There we have it, the cell object has a *type*, that's how Roo has been doing its magic, this type is defined by the file itself, its the data type/format defined by the user, be it a date, a number or a string.

 Ok, cool, but what about the .formatted_value()?
 Well, think of it as a direct access to what represent the data in string, depending on your needs you'll need to access this values without the rails magic, be it because you want to treat it in some way or because you can't know for sure what the data type of each cell is, in this case you can use the formatted_value.
-## Known Issues